second-husky/operationalizing_machine_learning_Azure/starter_files/README.md

 To make consuming endpoints easier, swagger was run on localhost showing the HTTP API methods and responses for the model
 ![alt text](https://github.com/second-husky/operationalizing_machine_learning_Azure/blob/master/starter_files/screen-shots/screenshot_of_swagger_on_localhost.PNG)

-Then interaction with the endpoint was realized by passing in JSON string inputsand JSON output was produced from the model.
+Then interaction with the endpoint was realized by passing in JSON string inputs and JSON output was produced from the model.
 ![alt text](https://github.com/second-husky/operationalizing_machine_learning_Azure/blob/master/starter_files/screen-shots/screenshot_of_endpoint_json_output.PNG)

 The endpoint was benchmarked using Apache bench